Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-07-03 00:26:54
+Last Updated: 2025-07-04 00:26:42

-Innovation Distinguishes Between A Leader And A Follower.
+The Love Of Heaven Makes One Heavenly.

-By Steve Jobs
+By William Shakespeare